 At present, the Company's operations do not generate cash flow and its financial success is dependent on management's ability to continue to raise adequate financing on reasonable terms and to commence profitable operations in the future.
-However, management believes that it has sufficient working capital to fund its operations for the next twelve months.
 Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded on the balance sheets.
 The Company's financial statements do not include adjustments that would be necessary should the Company be unable to continue as a going concern.
 These adjustments could be material.